NecroReindeer/comp110-worksheets/Worksheet 2/README.md

 ##Pseudocode

-###Changing colours that are above a certain threshold of red/green/blue to completely red/green/blue and everything else to black
+###Changing colours that are above a certain threshold that are mostly red/green/blue to completely red/green/blue and change everything else to black

 ```
 Main: